Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, 14.5% of residents work from home, which may be influenced by COVID-19 conditions.
-The service frequency averages 210 trips daily across all routes, translating to approximately 46 weekly trips per individual stop.
+Service frequency averages 210 trips per day across all routes, equating to approximately 46 weekly trips per individual stop.

 Frequently Asked Questions - Transport